dpaille/fsunum/README.md

 The fsunum **basic** libraries has two layers:
 1. `basic\scratchpad`: the scratchpad defined as an interface type in `ifl.fs` file along with two actual implementations: the primitivz 64 bits F# `float` type and the double-float `dfloat` type from the `df.fs` file.
 The `dfloat` type has the same dynamic range as `float` but up to 106 bits of precision.
-2. `basic\unum` the unum/ubound level, mainly translating the Mathematica code in the `unum64.fs` file.
-In `uboundenv64.fs` the uboundenv types enhance usability, allowing lazy evaluation, symbolic computation (expression evaluation) and functions as expression.
-A `plotly.fs` file allows to make charts from unum functions using the [plot.ly](https://plot.ly/) library.
+2. `basic\unum`: the unum/ubound level, mainly a translation of the Mathematica code in the `unum64.fs` file.
+In `uboundenv64.fs` the uboundenv types enhance usability, allow lazy evaluation, symbolic computation (expression evaluation) and functions as expression.
+A `plotly.fs` file gives charts to unum functions using the [plot.ly](https://plot.ly/) library.
 This file contains a algorithm preventing information loss from general functions over domains.

 Each layers has their source code in a `src` folder along with a `tests` folder for integration tests.
 The tests in `ununm\tests` folder are good entry point on how using fsunum unums.

 A global solution file, at the root of the library, `basic.sln`, allows to build the libraries and run all tests.
 During the generation, the files `basiscratchpad.dll` and `basicunum.dll` are copied into a `bin` directory at library root for your own projects.

-An example project `chartexamples` is there to show you how to make your own projects.
+An example project `chartexamples` shows how to make your own projects.
 If you need to access the code from fsunum while coding, it maybe better to temporarily add your project to the `basic.sln` solution.

 Note there is an **advanced** libraries set which is not published at this time.
 The structure is similar to the basic ones and they feature:
 * a quad-floats type scratchpad (`qfloat`) with 212 bits of precision,
-* a unum128 version of unum/ubound based on the `uint128` type.
+* a `unum128` version of unum/ubound based on the `uint128` type.

 ## Notes on tests

-The tests on scratchpad types are the ones from the QD library from [David Bailey/LBNL](#licenses-notes-and-sources).
+The tests on scratchpad types are the ones from the QD library from [David Bailey/LBNL](#licenses-and-sources).
 They verify the accuracy obtained on classical math functions.

 The tests on unums are from the Gustafson book.
-Here are some descriptions if you're not in front of the book.
+Here are some explanations:

-* Bailey’s numerical nightmare: an integer coefficients 2x2 equations solving that fails on float (64 bits) but succeeds with unums {3,5} (single float (32 bits) like precision) with `dfloat` scratchpad.
+* Baileyâ€™s numerical nightmare: an integer coefficients 2x2 equations solving that fails on float (64 bits) but succeeds with unums {3,5} (single float (32 bits) like precision) with `dfloat` scratchpad.
 The different tests shows how to use:
   * `UboundenvDM` type: unums with data movement tallying,
   * `Uboundenv` type: unums evaluated at each computation,
   * `Uboundenvg` type: unums staying in the scratchpad and evaluated as unum at the end of computations (much faster).